Gorgias vs Zoho Desk: Which help desk is right for you in 2026?

 Picking a new help desk feels like a massive commitment, doesn't it?
 If you choose well, your support team becomes a well-oiled machine, keeping customers happy and workflows smooth.
 But if you get it wrong, you're looking at messy processes, stressed-out agents, and a budget that just doesn't make sense.

-We’ll also look at a different way forward: what if you could add a powerful AI brain to the help desk you already use, without having to switch platforms at all?
-Let’s dive in.
+We’ll also look at a complementary way forward: what if you could add a powerful AI brain to the help desk you already use, without having to switch platforms at all?
+Let's dive in.

 What is Gorgias?